publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2021-02-08-How-Can-We-Elicit-More-Complex-Thinking.md

 #### Key Findings:

-• Year 7 students demonstrated greater diversity of personal viewpoints, which could suggest that those who enrolled in Year 7 have broader, less entrenched worldviews than those who have been at the school longer. • The question ‘did students who enrolled beginning in Year 7 have a higher diversity in personal viewpoints, leading to disciplinary situations?’ was not able to be answered, as the Year 7 enrollees’ answers did not indicate personal viewpoints that approved of bullying-type behavior. • The use of the concept of complex personal viewpoints for coding became necessary to explain the results of the survey.
-An overview of the student answers revealed that students tended to use two or more personal viewpoints, that is, complex personal viewpoints, in their answers. • The life-issues questions differed in their ability to engender complex thinking (explained by the different task each question asked the students to perform). • Questions that asked students what they would do in a difficult life-situation appeared to engage them in deeper thinking.  o Although this point may not be novel, it needs to be noted by teachers who focus on obtaining ‘closed answers’, such as Bible teaching. • There authors found support for the theory that when students take the third-person perspective in considering a life-issue there is an increase in their use of complex personal viewpoints, and it is speculated that this indicates deeper thinking.
+- Year 7 students demonstrated greater diversity of personal viewpoints, which could suggest that those who enrolled in Year 7 have broader, less entrenched worldviews than those who have been at the school longer.
+- The question ‘did students who enrolled beginning in Year 7 have a higher diversity in personal viewpoints, leading to disciplinary situations?’ was not able to be answered, as the Year 7 enrollees’ answers did not indicate personal viewpoints that approved of bullying-type behavior.
+- The use of the concept of complex personal viewpoints for coding became necessary to explain the results of the survey.
+An overview of the student answers revealed that students tended to use two or more personal viewpoints, that is, complex personal viewpoints, in their answers.
+- The life-issues questions differed in their ability to engender complex thinking (explained by the different task each question asked the students to perform).
+- Questions that asked students what they would do in a difficult life-situation appeared to engage them in deeper thinking.
+    - Although this point may not be novel, it needs to be noted by teachers who focus on obtaining ‘closed answers’, such as Bible teaching.
+- There authors found support for the theory that when students take the third-person perspective in considering a life-issue there is an increase in their use of complex personal viewpoints, and it is speculated that this indicates deeper thinking.

 #### Implications:

-• The use of a Personal Viewpoint vocabulary has merit as a way of indicating the thinking processes Year 7 students use when seeking to resolve life-issues relevant to their current life situation.
-It allows the students’ answers to be more accurately assessed. • Teachers who provide students with opportunities to consciously use their personal viewpoints when undertaking new work, especially in life-issues topics, may see an increase in the students’ understanding of the material. o To maximize the benefits of incorporating the students’ personal viewpoints into a lesson, teachers could pre-test their students’ personal viewpoints on the pertinent issue before introducing a life-issues subject.
-This would identify entrenched student thinking that already exists with regard to any life-issues being considered. • Asking students questions that require them to take the third-person perspective would encourage many of them to access further personal viewpoints when considering a life-issue, especially from all the protagonists’ perspectives.  o Christian teachers could stimulate their students’ Christian (or other) spiritual life by inviting them to take Jesus’ perspective as the third-person perspective when considering a life-issue.
+- The use of a Personal Viewpoint vocabulary has merit as a way of indicating the thinking processes Year 7 students use when seeking to resolve life-issues relevant to their current life situation.
+It allows the students’ answers to be more accurately assessed.
+- Teachers who provide students with opportunities to consciously use their personal viewpoints when undertaking new work, especially in life-issues topics, may see an increase in the students’ understanding of the material.
+    - To maximize the benefits of incorporating the students’ personal viewpoints into a lesson, teachers could pre-test their students’ personal viewpoints on the pertinent issue before introducing a life-issues subject.
+This would identify entrenched student thinking that already exists with regard to any life-issues being considered.
+- Asking students questions that require them to take the third-person perspective would encourage many of them to access further personal viewpoints when considering a life-issue, especially from all the protagonists’ perspectives.
+    - Christian teachers could stimulate their students’ Christian (or other) spiritual life by inviting them to take Jesus’ perspective as the third-person perspective when considering a life-issue.

 #### Limitations:

-• The small number of personal viewpoint choices (18) used across the five questions appeared to suggest that life-issues have a limited number of moral resolutions.
+- The small number of personal viewpoint choices (18) used across the five questions appeared to suggest that life-issues have a limited number of moral resolutions.
 This may be partly due to life-issues containing a moral dimension, because society values and expects adolescents and adults to live by internalized moral norms to enable them to flourish in their relationships.

 #### Compiled by: Jo